bemer/containers-on-aws-workshop/05-ContinuousDelivery/README.md

 **Service role**: select `New service role`.
 For `Role name` type `codebuild-containers-workshop-build-service-role`

->NOTE: take not of your role name because you will need to modify its permissions later on
+>NOTE: take note of your role name because you will need to modify its permissions later on

 Expand **Show advanced settings**